PRO-2684/PDF-Perm/README.md

 pdf-perm +c no-copy.pdf
 ```

-This will overwrite `no-copy.pdf` and make it copiable.
+This will modify `no-copy.pdf` and make it copiable.
 Bugs may arise, so make sure to have a backup if it matters.

 By specifying another path, it will write to there instead of overwriting the original file: